 It uses a new technology consisting of a thin film of pure silicon glass on a glass or ceramic substrate.
 This layer does not exceed 20 μm.
 The thickness of the entire cell is 300 to 800 μm.
 The substrate may also be plastic which allows the production of flexible modules.

 Currently the efficiency of these cells is around 13% although in laboratories efficiency levels of 15% have been reached.
 The advantage of this technology is that it is much cheaper than the crystalline cells, it allows the formation of flexible modules and in the manufacturing process no polluting elements are used.
 They have a performance less than half that of crystalline type cells.

+Typically for 12V Systems, 36 cells are connected in series in one PV module.

 Figure 1 Types of solar cells

-Typically for 12V Systems, 36 cells are connected in series in one PV module.

 Lifespan